KUSHALkv45/My_Templates_Codes/BitMan.md

 Left Shift (<<): Shifts bits to the left, fills right with 0s.

 13 << 1 = 11010 → 26

-Bit Manipulation Tricks and Techniques
+***Bit Manipulation Tricks and Techniques**

-1. Swapping Two Numbers Without a Third Variable
+- 1. Swapping Two Numbers Without a Third Variable
 A = A ^ B
 B = A ^ B
 A = A ^ B

-2. Checking if the i-th Bit is Set
+- 2. Checking if the i-th Bit is Set
 (1 << i) & num   → set if result ≠ 0
 (num >> i) & 1   → set if result ≠ 0

-3. Setting the i-th Bit
+- 3. Setting the i-th Bit
 num | (1 << i)

-4. Clearing the i-th Bit
+- 4. Clearing the i-th Bit
 num & ~(1 << i)

-5. Toggling the i-th Bit
+- 5. Toggling the i-th Bit
 num ^ (1 << i)